- Pueraria root

 - Ge Gen

 - Japanese arrowroot

 For Patients & Caregivers

-Kudzu is used in traditional medicine to treat diabetes.
+Kudzu is used in traditional medicine to treat diabetes, but evidence is lacking.

 Neck or eye pain